chrismohrii/conformalopt/docs/source/index.rst

-.. onlinecp documentation master file, created by sphinx-quickstart on Sun Feb 23 16:26:31 2025.
+.. conformalopt documentation master file, created by sphinx-quickstart on Sun Feb 23 16:26:31 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-onlinecp
+conformalopt
 ===========================================

-This site provides documentation for the :code:`onlinecp` pypi package.
+This site provides documentation for the :code:`conformalopt` pypi package.

 The main part of the package is the :code:`ConformalPredictor` class, which provides predictions for online conformal prediction.
 It can implement all the algorithms introduced in